garrandall/popular-music-data/tracks/snow-flake-jim-reeves.md

   start_date: '1966-02-19'
 ---

 Hey-ey-ey  snowflake
 My pretty little snowflake
-Ooh, ooh, the change in the weather
+Oh, oh, the change in the weather
 Has made it better for me.
 Hey-ey-ey snowflake, my pretty little snowflake
 You've got me warm as a fire
 With the burning desire for you.

 Snow was falling when love came calling
 On this lonely heart of mine.
 You were standing there with snow flaked in your hair.
 You kept stalling while my thoughts were calling
 On every way I knew
 For one excuse to get acquainted with you

 Then I said
 Snow flake my pretty little snowflake
-Ooh, ooh, the change in the weather
+Oh, oh, the change in the weather
 Has made it better for me.
 Hey-ey-ey snowflake, my pretty little snowflake
 You've got me warm as a fire
 With the burning desire for you.

 The ice was breaking and
 Love was waking in a winter wonderland.
 When I felt you slip your fingers in my hand.
 Now snow is gleaming and
 I'm not dreaming I know this is for real.
 The love I have is too much to conceal.

 Hey-ey-ey snowflake
 My pretty little snowflake
-Ooh, ooh, the change in the weather has made it better for me.
+Oh, oh, the change in the weather has made it better for me.
 Hey-ey-ey snowflake, my pretty little snowflake
 You've got me warm as a fire
 With the burning desire for you...